The Road To Sober Curiosity: How I Realized Alcohol Was Holding Me Back

 By contrast, I began to realize that alcohol just made me numb.
 That the "high" I got from booze was largely a result of my having pressed pause on whatever was bringing me down.
 The "me" I refer to here being the "spirit" I identified earlier on—that part of myself that fuels my inspiration, my ability to connect deeply with others, and my general joie-de-vivre.
 A part of myself I realized I want to feel connected to as often as possible.

-But AA wasn’t for me.
-I might have found my own brand of "spirituality," but I still can’t get down with the G-word.
-In my experience, the "higher power" that has restored me to sanity—or rather, has restored my sense of self—has been an inside job.
+In my experience, the "higher power" that has allowed me to push booze aside and restore me to sanity—or rather, my sense of self—has been an inside job.

 Ruby Warrington is a British-born author, editor, podcaster, and the founder of Numinous Books.
 Recognized as a true thought leader, Ruby has the unique ability to identify issues that are destined to become part of the cultural narrative.
 Her books include Women Without Kids, Material Girl, Mystical World; Sober Curious; and The Sober Curious Reset, and her work has been featured by countless media outlets globally, including the New York Times, The Guardian, and Good Morning America.
 She lives in Miami.
 To learn more, visit rubywarrington.com.